Our top tips!

-If your outgoings are more than your income (meaning your total spending on rent and all your bills is more than the money that you make) then you should take time to consider if everything that you are spending money on is essential.
-If you look to start cutting a few things out, it can help you to avoid overspending.
+If your outgoings are more than your income (meaning your total spending on rent and all your bills is more than the money you make), consider if everything you are spending money on is essential.
+If you can start cutting a few things out, it can help you to avoid overspending.

 How does money work?

-Money often works in weird and wonderful ways, but essentially is your means for purchasing all the things that you both want and need.
-There are lots of aspects to the way that money works, and it’s important to make sure that you understand the basics first.
+There are lots of aspects to the way that money works, and it’s important to make sure you understand the basics first.
 The basics include:

-- Banking – including setting up a bank account and online banking.
+- Banking: Setting up a bank account and using online banking.

-If you are considering how you manage your money from a long-term perspective, it could be worth speaking to a financial advisor every so often.
+If you are considering how you manage your money in the long term, it could be worth speaking to a financial advisor every so often.
 This can be particularly useful if you are thinking about investing your money.

 How do I look after my money at university?

-If you are starting university, this is likely to be the first time that you have been fully responsible for your own finances.
+If you are starting university, it’s likely to be the first time you have been fully responsible for your own finances.
 This can be daunting, but the following tips can help you to manage your money while you are studying:

-- Don’t be scared to talk to your parents – If you’re confused about money management or think you’ve made a mistake with something, don’t be afraid to speak to your parents.
-They will be able to help you out if they can, or give you advice on what you can do better.
+- Don’t be scared to talk to your parents: If you’re confused about money management or think you’ve made a mistake with something, don’t be afraid to speak to your parents.
+They mght be able to help you out or give you advice on what you can do better.